chaitanyak59/screen-recorder-app/README.md

 4) yarn start(Dev Mode)
 > APP MODE

-Currently configuration is written for mac, but your are free to generate any os dependent pacakgess as this project uses electron-builder.
+Currently configuration is written for mac, but your are free to generate any os dependent packages as this project uses electron-builder.

 Drop your OS & App configuration in build section of package.json
 >FOR Mac Users